monsterkodi/klor/README.md

-A simple syntax highlighting tool.
+🌈 a simple syntax highlighting tool 🦋